Married With Children (seasons 10 and 11)

 Rude Awakening (Season 3)

 As sitcoms started branching out into cable, ‘Rude Awakening’ aired on Showtime and had different rules than most network sitcoms.
-Starting in Season 3, the main charterers all started a new journey.
+Starting in Season 3, the main characters all started a new journey.
 Billy got sober again, started working at Dave’s Bar, a new set, and started dating Marcus, who needed a new Hollywood Hills Bungalow.

 I became the Art Director (Production Designer) in Season 3.